bgregory0913/Analyze_CC_Transactions_for_Fraud/README.md

   </a>
 </p>

-# Using PostreSQL to Analyze Credit Card Trasactions for Fraudulent Charges
+# Using PostreSQL to Analyze Credit Card Transactions for Fraudulent Charges

 ## Utilizing fictitious card holders, their credit cards, and the transactions made with various merchants: